windarn/Data-Science-Projects/README.md

 # Data-Science-Projects
-This is my portfolio of data science projects done in Python &amp; R
+This is my portfolio of data science projects done in Python